lbormann/darts-caller/README.md

 *`-CCP / --call_current_player`*

-If you set this to 1' the application will call playernames.
+If you set this to '1' the application will call playernames for certain events like "you require", "leg/set start", "leg/set end".
 By default this is activated.

+*`-CCPA / --call_current_player_always`*

+If you set this to '1' the application will call playernames on every playerchange (-CCP needs to be activated).
+By default this is not activated.

 *`-E / --call_every_dart`*